jhpyle/docassemble/_docs/functions.md

 # <a name="time"></a>Access time functions

-Internally, **docassemble** keeps track of the last time the interview was accessed.
+Internally, **docassemble** keeps track of the last time the interview session was accessed.
 The following functions retrieve information about access times.
 These functions are particularly useful in [scheduled tasks].

 ## <a name="start_time"></a>start_time()

-`start_time()` returns a [`DADateTime`] object representing the time the interview was started.
+`start_time()` returns a [`DADateTime`] object representing the time the interview session was started.

 The time is expressed in the [UTC] time zone.
 If you would like to localize the time to a particular time zone, you can set the